 - Do you want to look better (and feel more comfortable) in your clothes?

-- Do you want to look better out of clothes?
+- Do you want to look better without clothes?

 - Do you want to simply feel better in your skin?